PrintM3D/Quad-Fusion-Docs/supported-printers/prusa-i3-mk2s.md

 The grey wire represents the Z-probe's blue wire
 The brown wire represents the Z-probe's brown wire

-Once you have plugged these in you can move on to connecting the power supply. **You will need a 24V power supply** to power your Duet Maestro board
+After plugging these in you can move on to connecting the power supply. **You will need a 24V power supply** to power your Duet Maestro board

 ![](../.gitbook/assets/image-32.png)